Yves Hervouet Research Fund for Anglo-French Relations

 Projects that have been successful in applying for funds in recent years are as follows:

 - 'Minorités en vue', a one-day colloquium on the theme of the visibility of minorities in modern France, held at Lancaster House Hotel in May 2011

 - Une Amitié bretonne: Lettres d'Emile Souvestre à Edouard Turquety 1826-52: contribution towards the costs of publication by Presses Universitaires de Rennes in 2011

 - 'Ecriture et Literacy': contribution towards the costs of publication of Paris conference proceedings on French and English approaches to literacy, Continuum Books, 2010

 - Bursary for an EU placement to a student enrolled on the MA in European Institutions and Policy-Making in 2008-09

-- 'Journeys of a Lifetime': contribution to the costs of an exhibition catalogue, Ruskin Library, University of Lancaster, 2008
+- 'Journeys of a Lifetime': contribution to the costs of an exhibition catalogue, Ruskin Library, Lancaster University, 2008

 - Writers in Conflict in 16th Century France: contribution towards the costs of a volume of essays in honour of Malcolm Quainton, Durham Modern Languages Series, 2008